Ralayax/sedutil/README.md

 This file is part of sedutil.

+Drive Trust alliance seems to have abandonned support for the project, this repo aims to take over maintenance from here.

 sedutil is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or